exfang/Applied-Deep-Learning/README.md

 - Enhancing Customer Satisfaction: United Airlines can raise overall customer satisfaction by proactively addressing problems discovered through sentiment research.
 Customers who are satisfied are more inclined to stick with a brand and recommend it to others.

 In conclusion, United Airlines' business can benefit greatly from sentiment analysis of tweets mentioning airlines.
 It offers practical insights that help improve client satisfaction, brand reputation, and competitiveness in a market that is continually changing.
 Airlines can keep aware of client sentiment, adjust to shifting tastes, and make data-driven decisions that are advantageous to both customers and the airline itself by utilizing sentiment analysis.

+## Model Information

+- Tensorflow Keras Sequential Model making use of LSTM

 ## Model Outcome